-To qualify as an accountable/recordable business transaction, the activity or event must:
+To qualify as a recordable business transaction, the activity or event must:

 The separate entity concept or accounting entity assumption clearly establishes a distinction between transactions of the business and those of its owner/s.

 If Mr. Bright, owner of Bright Productions, buys a car for personal use using his own money, it will not be reflected in the books of the company.
 Why?
 Because it does not have anything to do with the business.
-Now if the company purchases a delivery truck, then that would be a business transaction of the company.
+Now if the company purchases a truck for its deliveries, then that would be a business transaction of the company.

 If Mr. Grim invests $20,000 into the company, would that be recorded in the books of the business?
-Ask this: Does it have anything to do with the company?
+Just ask this: Does it have anything to do with the company?
 Yes.
 Then, that would be a recordable business transaction.

 In any case, always remember that a business is treated as an individual entity, separate and distinct from its owners.